Read with ASL YouTube channel: These videos help with reading comprehension and learning ASL. Example: Emotions: ASL & words!

 504 Absolutely Essential Words by Murray Bromberg, Julius Liebb, and Arthur Traiger

 Reading tutoring with ASL: Online one-on-one tutoring in reading comprehension, using ASL to communicate.
-Deaf/HH students need to know some ASL to fully communicate with the instructor.
-The instructor is a hearing person, fluent in ASL, with over 40 years of teaching experience, of which the last 14 years has been working one-on-one with Deaf adults.
-Instructor: Chris Wixtrom, M.S.
+The instructor is fluent in ASL and has over 40 years of teaching experience: Chris Wixtrom, M.S.
 Education: TESOL (Teaching English to Speakers of Other Languages), Producer, Read with ASL YouTube channel (and websites: englishbyeye.org and aslaccess.org), 1997 Founder, ASL Access.
-Reading levels from elementary to university.
-Focus is on reading comprehension skills and vocabulary growth.
 For more information, contact: chrisgivesclarity@gmail.com.
 Some Vocational Rehabilitation agencies cover this tutoring, as it rapidly develops English literacy helpful to vocational goals.
+Some companies sponsor tutoring.